 The Atmosphere in Spatial History

-I am currently working on a study of severe weather that combines archival, digital, and cartographic evidence in an effort to develop the graphical repertoire of spatial history.
+I am currently working on a study of severe weather that combines digital and archival evidence in an effort to develop the vertical remit of spatial history.

 Distant Reading of Dissertations

 I am interested in how digital distant reading approaches can support conceptual and intellectual history.
 Recently, I studied thematic and methodological trends in several tens of thousands of dissertations defended at early modern German universities.
 A first article offers an overview over legal dissertations of the seventeenth century and another employs a novel visualization approach to retrace the role of different age cohorts.
 I am also contributing to developing a large-scale computational study of the language of early capitalism.

 At Stanford, I led the digital mapping project “New Maps for the Old Regime” within the Center for Spatial and Textual Analysis, using GIS to create new maps of old-regime Europe.
 Several of these maps have been published in my first book, in an article on the use of polygons in spatial history, and in a forthcoming study on the visual representation of shared dominion.